 Fares and Fare Collection

 The Red Line will operate under the same fare structure as local IndyGo service.
-MyKey, IndyGo’s updated fare system provides off-board fare payment and collection at ticket vending machines and validators at each station.
+MyKey, IndyGo’s updated fare system will provide off-board fare payment and collection at ticket vending machines and validators at each station.
 Additionally, riders may use their mobile app or reloadable card to pay and board rapid transit.
 Cash will still be accepted on board for a 2-hour Transfer Ticket or Day Pass.

-The Red Line will utilize a “proof of payment” system for fare collection, where fares will be paid at ticket-vending machines on the station platform, through a mobile app, or some other form of fare media.
+The Red Line will utilize a “proof of payment” system for fare collection, where fares will be paid at ticket vending machines on the station platform, through a mobile app, or some other form of fare media.
 To ensure compliance with the fare policy, IndyGo will employ fare-enforcement officers to randomly check passengers for proof of payment.

 How will the Red Line impact local transit service?